 Mr. B.L.
 Vohra

-Mr. Radha Ranjan Dash
+Amb.
+Radha Ranjan Dash

 Dr. Raghubansh Sinha

-Senior Journalist (International Relations expert, JNU)
+Senior Journalist (International Relations Expert, JNU)

 Each interview is video-recorded and digitally provided to the candidate so that they can view their own interview and introspect their performance.